 Because I know it’s a bit tough to see the damage being done, I thought I’d show you what these distressing techniques looked like once the boards were stained (aka: punch #2) so you can see them more clearly.
 Since stain catches and collects in all of these dents and dings, it tends to accentuate them (which is a good thing, in this case).
 So here’s a board that I hit with the ol’ bag of screws a bunch of times so you can see the final effect:

 On some boards, I also hit them with my hammer.
-Whitewood is relatively soft, so it’s easy to leave some dents with just a few light bangs.
+Whitewood or pine is relatively soft, so it’s easy to leave some dents with just a few light bangs.
 I liked to concentrate my hits in one spot because it looked more organic than having a few evenly spaced out hammerhead impressions.
 I was all about the cluster.

 Once stained, they looked a little something like this: